‘Totally Unnecessary’: Cops Desert Derek Chauvin on the Witness Stand

 Lt.
 Richard Zimmerman, the longest-serving officer in the Minneapolis Police Department, testified on Friday that officers have never been trained to kneel on a person’s neck while they are handcuffed.

-“If you knee on a person’s neck, that can kill them,” Zimmerman told jurors in Hennepin County court.
+“If you kneel on a person’s neck, that can kill them,” Zimmerman told jurors in Hennepin County court.
 “That person is yours.
-His safety is your responsibility.
 His safety is your responsibility.”

-Chauvin, 45, is on trial for second and third-degree murder as well as second-degree manslaughter after holding his knee on Floyd’s neck during an arrest over a counterfeit bill.
-Three other officers—Thao, Thomas K. Lane, and J. Alexander Kueng—have pleaded not guilty to aiding and abetting second-degree murder while committing a felony, as well as aiding and abetting second-degree manslaughter with culpable negligence.
+Chauvin, 45, is on trial for second-degree and third-degree murder as well as second-degree manslaughter after holding his knee on Floyd’s neck during an arrest over a counterfeit bill.
+Three other officers—Tou Thao, Thomas K. Lane, and J. Alexander Kueng—have pleaded not guilty to aiding and abetting second-degree murder while committing a felony, as well as aiding and abetting second-degree manslaughter with culpable negligence.

 Chauvin’s defense lawyer, Eric Nelson, has argued that Floyd’s death was the result of health issues and drugs—and that his client was simply doing what “he was trained to do throughout his 19-year career.”